a-vision/vue-input-components/README.md

 # Vue Input Components

-A collection of reusable Vue 3 input components with TypeScript support.
+A collection of reusable Vue 3 input components with TypeScript support, designed for modern web applications.

 ## Features

-### TextInput Component
+- 🚀 Built with Vue 3 and TypeScript

-- Customizable label position (top, left)
+- 🎨 Customizable styling with CSS variables
-- Label alignment options (left, right, center)
+- 📦 Tree-shakeable components
-- Icon support with click-to-focus functionality
+- 🎯 Fully typed with TypeScript
-- Error and success states with messages
+- 🎨 Beautiful and consistent design
-- Required field indicator
-- Autosave functionality with debounce
-- Change indicators (saved, changed)
-- Fully responsive
-- Accessible
+- 🔍 Accessible by default
-- TypeScript support
-- Multiline text input support (textarea)
-- Adjustable number of visible rows
-- Optional maximum length limit
-- Vertical resizing support

-### FileUpload Component

-- Drag and drop file upload
-- File size validation (20MB limit)
-- Multiple file selection
-- Progress bar for upload status
-- Customizable icons
-- Automatic or manual upload modes
-- File list display with sizes
-- Error handling and status messages
+- 📱 Responsive and mobile-friendly

 ## Installation